Prolo1/Plugin-Collection-Repo/README.md

 # Plugin-Collection-Repo
-Just a repo for my repos (reposeption 🤯).
+Just a repo for my repos (repo-seption 🤯).